 There’s nothing like dining or drinking with a vista.
 Looking down upon the bustling pedestrians from a rooftop restaurant or taking in the scenery from a café with a view, soaking up the blessed rays of the sun.
-In wintertime, it’s even essential to find a warm, sunny spot if you want to sit outside and enjoy a meal al fresco.
+Especially in wintertime, it’s even essential to find a warm, sunny spot if you want to sit outside and enjoy a meal al fresco.
 Here’s our guide to Valencia’s Top 5 rooftop restaurants & bars with a view!

 I love to dine among rooftops, to be elevated above the frenzied crowds on the street, literally seeing things from above and discovering details you hadn’t seen before, because your perspective has changed.
 This place certainly gives you ample chance for that, with a direct view to the Cathedral.
-The decor is elegant, there are tables inside and outside and lounge furniture outside under a pergola, that just beckons for a cocktail and a sunbeam.
+The décor is elegant, there are tables inside and outside and lounge furniture outside under a pergola, that just beckons for a cocktail and a sunbeam.